 Any task sequence step that references a package, driver package, operating system image, boot image, or operating system upgrade package will now display the package ID of the referenced object.
 When a task sequence step references an application, it will display the object ID.

 Additional content is now supported in stand-alone media.
 You can select additional packages, driver packages, and applications to be staged on the media along with the other content referenced in the task sequence.
 Previously, only content referenced in the task sequence was staged on stand-alone media.
 For details, see Create stand-alone media.

 A new hardware inventory class (SMS_Firmware) and property (UEFI) are available to help you determine whether a computer starts in UEFI mode.
 When a computer is started in UEFI mode, the UEFI property is set to TRUE.
 This is enabled in hardware inventory by default.
 For more information about hardware inventory, see How to configure hardware inventory.

-Improvements to Software Center settings and notification messages for high-impact task sequences
+Improvements to Software Center warning messages for high-impact task sequences

-This release includes the following improvements to Software Center settings and notification messages for high-impact deployment task sequences:
+This release includes the following improvements to Software Center warning messages for high-impact deployment task sequences: